 What kinds of problems regarding sexism remain in the sports industry today?

 Nathalie Boy de la Tour: I’m starting to think that in order to have more women in leading positions, we should implement quotas.
 Most club presidents are men, and today it’s still hard to have perfect gender equality in football institutions.
 There still are barriers for women to be more involved in football.
 One of them is contained in the fact that football is highly publicised and it can be harder for women to be confronted with media exposure when it comes to the political nature of that sport.
 It’s also a very testosterone-fuelled universe, so you have to be really passionate and convinced in order to succeed as a woman.

 Adèle Stern: When I started training as a pentathlete, boys and girls were trained together.
 Later, when I arrived at INSEP (National Institute of Sport, Expertise, and Performance) boys and girls were trained separately.
-I really wanted to be trained with boys because I was very good at running and had better performances than most girls and always thought it would reinforce the overall French Pentathlon team spirit.
-At that time, it was difficult for them to understand how hard we were training since we were note able to reach the same performances.
+I really wanted to be trained with boys because I was very good at running and performed better than most girls and always thought it would reinforce the overall French Pentathlon team spirit.
+At that time, it was difficult for them to understand how hard we were training since we were not able to reach the same results.
 Then, they decided to group the boys and the girls, and they saw that our results improved a lot.
-At that point boys started to understand that girls were training very seriously, and were amazed by our ability to push ourselves so hard.
+At that point, boys started to understand that girls were training very seriously, and were amazed by our ability to push ourselves so hard.

 Nathalie, there was a debate around the mediatic treatment of the Women’s Football World Cup back in 2019, which is still less popular than the “men’s world cup”.
 American female players also protested that same year regarding their inferior pay compared to men’s and filed a gender discrimination lawsuit.